NICHCY’s Structured Abstract 43 describes the following:

 Year Published | 1998

 Reviewed 48 studies of sight-word research (SWR) from 1980 to 1997 with individuals with disabilities to determine the overall effectiveness of SWR and its impact on individuals with moderate and severe disabilities.
-Most students had moderate mental retardation (mean IQ=55) and were elementary school students, but a wide age range was represented, including adults.
+Most students had moderate intellectual disability (mean IQ=55) and were elementary school students, but a wide age range was represented, including adults.
 A meta-analysis using the percentage of nonoverlapping data points revealed that sight-word instruction has been highly effective across individuals for people with moderate and severe disabilities.
 New strategies have included giving instructive feedback for additional learning, applying constant time delay in group formats, and using more elaborate feedback procedures in a post-response prompting format.
 These innovations also included teaching sight words in the context of the community and in general education classes using either heterogeneous groups or peer tutoring.
 A persistent limitation of SWR is the failure to measure functional use.

 The ability to read sight words provides a foundation for students with moderate to severe disabilities to develop daily living and job skills.
 Sight word skills are used in tasks such as cooking, using public transportation, reading signs in the school and community, identifying warning labels, and going grocery shopping.
 As the number of students with moderate to severe disabilities included in general education classrooms has increased, sight words have been increasingly used to teach functional academic skills along with daily living skills.
 This study investigated both the overall effectiveness of sight word training for students with moderate to severe disabilities as well as the most effective methods for teaching sight words.